arthur-shaw/ehcvm2_rejet/README.md

 For the program to run, it needs to know where it is located in your file system.
-To get the program oriented, provide the file path to the root of the project (i.e., directory in which `auto-sort.Rproj` is located).
+To get the program oriented, provide the file path to the root of the project (i.e., directory in which `ehcvm2_rejet.Rproj` is located).
 This path should be specified as the value of `proj_dir` (i.e., in the quotes)